As one of the most recognizable brands in the world, the odds are that you’ve heard of American Express.

 Does Amex Savings use Zelle?

-No, Amex does not utilize Zelle or any other instant transfer platform.
-This means that your transfers may take a little longer (up to 24 hours) to come through.
+No, Amex does not utilize Zelle or any other instant transfer platform so your transfers may take a little longer (up to 24 hours) to come through.

 Is American Express Savings Right For You?